1.What is an Express Entry profile?

-There are up to 600 points available under the system for a candidate’s core human capital and skills transferability factors.
-Up to 600 additional points are available for additional factors including a provincial nomination, an offer of arranged employment and prior Canadian study experience.
+There are up to 1200 points total available under the system for a candidate’s core human capital and skill transferability factors.
+Up to 600 points are awarded if an applicant receives a provincial nomination.

 3. How can someone be eligible to apply?

 An ITA means that the applicant has been selected from the pool of other candidates.
-A candidate who receives an ITA will have to submit documentation, for the points claimed.
+A candidate who receives an ITA will have to submit further documentation for the points they initially claimed.

-No but the candidate needs to have a one year continuous work experience in an occupation that has a National Occupation Classification (NOC) code of skill type 0, A or B.
+Yes, the candidate must have one-year of full-time, or equivalent part-time, work experience in an occupation that has a National Occupation Classification (NOC) code of skill type A, B, 0, and C.

-6. How long does a candidate have to submit an application if he or she receives an invitation to apply for permanent residence?
+6. How long does a candidate have to apply if he or she receives an ITA for permanent residence?

-From the moment a candidate is issued ITA, he or she has 60 days to submit a complete electronic application with all supporting documents.
+From the moment the candidate is issued an ITA, he/she has 60 days to submit a complete electronic application with all the supporting documentation.

 An ECA is required for candidates in the Express Entry pool unless they received their post-secondary education in Canada.

-8. Does spouse need to get ECA done?
+8. Does the applicant’s spouse need to get an ECA done?

-It is not mandatory for spouse to get an ECA done but it is recommended.
+It is not mandatory for the applicant’s spouse to get an ECA done but it is recommended.

-9. Does spouse need to appear in IELTS?
+9. Does the applicant’s spouse need to give their language test results?

-It is not mandatory for spouse to give his/her language test results but this is recommended.
+It is not mandatory for the spouse to give his/her language test results but this is recommended.

-Each profile remains in the Express Entry pool for a period of 12 months.
-If after 12 months a candidate wishes to remain in the pool, he or she may create a fresh profile.
+Each profile remains in the Express Entry pool for 12 months.
+If after 12 months a candidate wishes to remain in the pool, he/she must create a new profile.

-11. Once an applicant has submitted an application after being invited to apply for permanent residence, how long will the entire process take?
+11. Once an applicant has applied being invited to apply for permanent residence, how long will the entire process take?

-Average time is six months from the date of submission.
+The Average time is 6 months from the date of submission.